Trust Assessment

 upstash-redis-kv received a trust score of 65/100, placing it in the Caution category.
 This skill has some security considerations that users should review before deployment.

-The analysis covered 4 layers: dependency_graph, manifest_analysis, llm_behavioral_safety, static_code_analysis.
-The llm_behavioral_safety layer scored lowest at 48/100, indicating areas for improvement.
+The analysis covered 4 layers: Manifest Analysis, Static Code Analysis, Dependency Graph, LLM Behavioral Safety.
+The LLM Behavioral Safety layer scored lowest at 46/100, indicating areas for improvement.

 Layer Breakdown